hicommonwealth/commonwealth/knowledge_base/Background-Scheduler.md

 - **Environment**: All app environment variables, including DATABASE_URL, are readily available.
 - **Entry Point**: Post-installation, the user's script serves as the dyno's entry point.
 - **Integration with Datadog**: There's a possibility that one-off dynos may not integrate seamlessly with Datadog.
 However, this can be confirmed upon testing.
-- **Commandline**: Tools like psql, yarn, and others are accessible via the command line.
+- **Commandline**: Tools like psql, pnpm, and others are accessible via the command line.
 This flexibility allows for the scheduling of raw commands.
 For instance:

 ```bash
 psql $DATABASE_URL -c "SELECT * FROM \"Threads\" LIMIT 1"